EDIorg/data-package-best-practices/README.md

 # data-package-best-practices

-Initiated in 2019, after EML 2.2 release.

-This repo holds BPs related to data packages.
+This repository was initiated in late 2019, after EML 2.2 release.
+It holds best practices recommendations related to data packages, written by the community of data managers who contributed to the EDI repository.
 It is organized as gh-pages.

 There are several axes of organization anticipated, based on: